 I started back to Weight Watchers yesterday.
 There.
 I said it.
 (Exhale)

 I’m a pretty private person in many ways (although my sister might laugh at that statement), so putting that out there is a huge deal to me.
-I mean, it’s not like the fact that I need to lose weight is a big secret or anything, but telling all of you – my awesome W4DM readers – that I’m jumping back onto the Weight Watcher Wagon suggests a certain amount of accountability, and that makes me feel a little vulnerable and anxious.
-In fact, I vacillated about whether to even mention it, but decided that I needed to because, while I don’t plan to change the spin or flavor of W4DM in any way, my personal eating choices obviously impact my culinary activities, and thus the content here to one degree or another.
+I mean, it’s not like the fact that I need to lose weight is a big secret or anything, but telling all of you that I’m jumping back onto the Weight Watcher Wagon suggests a certain amount of accountability, and that makes me feel a little vulnerable and anxious.
+In fact, I vacillated about whether to even mention it, but decided that I needed to because my personal eating choices obviously impact my culinary activities, and thus the content here to one degree or another.

 In high school, I was one of those girls some girls love to hate – I could eat as much as I wanted whenever I wanted and never gain an ounce.
 My first driver’s license lists me at 5’2” and 103 lbs (and no, I didn’t lie about my weight when I got it).
 Then sometime during college, my metabolism decided to change the program without telling me first, and I gained 25 pounds by graduation, which was still OK I guess.
 But then I got married and had a baby.
 And then I had another baby.
 (Wash, rinse, repeat.)
 So I’ve spent the better part of the last 27 years battling my weight – with practically every diet known to man.
 I always seem to find my way back to Weight Watchers though: it works for me.
 I’m not saying it’s the best choice for anyone else – in fact, I have friends, family and blogger buddies who are crazy-successful living gluten free, high-carb, low-carb or uber-Paleo lives.
 Awesome!
 As I have learned the hard way, the key is to find what works for you and stick with it.